Conference Housing Assistant Coordinator (CHAC)

 - Work an average of 40 hours per week, including some evenings, weekends, holidays, and breaks.

-- Move in to assigned residence hall on June 17, 2018, and begin seven days of mandatory training (dates listed below).
+- Move in to assigned residence hall on June 14, 2020 and begin seven days of mandatory training.

-- Obtain supervisory approval to enroll in any summer classes, typically no more than 5 credits.
+- Obtain supervisory approval to enroll in any summer classes.
+No more than 5 credits.

 - Refrain from any curricular or extra-curricular activities that may require significant time commitments.
 Must obtain supervisory approval, especially to participate in reoccurring activities.